 Earth science is a multidisciplinary science and its purpose is to study the Earth.
 Geology is the study of the solid earth (e.g. its history, composition, internal structure, and surface features).
 Geology is composed of various disciplines.
 For example, paleontology is the study of past life based on fossils.
 Geophysics and geochemistry aims at understanding geological processes using tools and principles of physics and chemistry, respectively.
 Geology is based on the study of the geological record, i.e. the information preserved in rocks formed at various times.
-Data of geological interest are primarily collected through field observations, rock sampling, lab analyses, geological and topographic mapping, seismic surveys, aerial photography, and satellite remote sensing (e.g. gravimetry).
+Data of geological interest are primarily collected through field observations, rock sampling, lab analyses, geological and topographic mapping, seismic surveys, aerial photography, and satellite remote sensing (e.g., gravimetry, satellite imaging spectroscopy).

-Other branches of Earth science include oceanography - the study of the oceans - , meteorology - the study of the atmosphere -, glaciology - the study of ice and ice-related processes - , and geobiology - the study of the interactions between the biosphere, the lithosphere and the atmosphere - .
+Other branches of Earth science are, for example, oceanography -the study of the oceans-, meteorology -the study of the atmosphere-, glaciology -the study of ice and ice-related processes-, and geobiology -the study of the interactions between the biosphere, the lithosphere and the atmosphere-.
 Note that all these disciplines are themselves multidisciplinary.
 Over the past few decades, progress in space exploration has enabled us to look at the planets of our solar system at an unprecedented level of details.
-Our understanding of the geological processes occurring on Earth combined with a wealth of data collected by satellites and land-based missions (e.g. Mars exploration rovers) are key to the study of the planets of our solar system (planetary science).
+Our understanding of the geological processes occurring on Earth combined with a wealth of data collected by satellites and land-based missions (e.g. Mars exploration rovers) targeting extraterrestrial planets and their moons are key to the study of our solar system (planetary science).
+In recent years, the discovery of thousands of planets outside our solar system (exoplanets) also opened a multitude of new and exciting research possibilities.